kakuffo/datascience/UnixCommandExamples.md

 ## File system Command

+Open the Terminal app found in /Applications/Utilities/ At a fresh bash prompt, hit the Escape key twice
+You will see a message stating “Display all 1460 possibilities? (y or n)” type “y” key to start showing every command available

 ### cat
 cat is a standard Unix utility that reads files sequentially, writing them to standard output.
 The name is derived from its function to concatenate files.